-To learn more learn your state's homeschool laws.
+To learn more see your state's homeschool laws at HSLDA.

 Use all our PrintNPractice Worksheets as notebooking pages to practice many of the regular school subjects.
 Notebooking is easy with worksheets when you need to repeat lessons or when you're stumped for good ideas.

 Our materials are excellent for notebooking if you use an expandable notebook like a binder (and a 3 hole punch).
 Use thin paper for everyday and card stock to separate sections between subjects.

 But what do you do about subjects like Math, Phonics, and Grammar?
 You'll find ideas all throughout our site.

 I think that our children have learned more during our homeschool years that they will retain during future years than I myself did in brick and mortar schools.
 Practice is the key.